alan-turing-institute/2020-02-10-turing/index.md

   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>
 <p>
-  If you experience problems with installing the software below (for example, due to lack of administrative rights on your laptop), get in touch with the Turing's IT Services Team (ITServices@turing.ac.uk) before the workshop.
+  If you experience problems when installing the software below (for example, due to lack of administrative rights on your laptop), get in touch with the Turing's IT Services Team (ITServices@turing.ac.uk) before the workshop.
 </p>

 {% if site.carpentry == "swc" %}